beartype/beartype/doc/src/faq.rst

   *not* correspond to actual Boto3_ types and thus break runtime type-checkers (including beartype) when used as type hints.
 * **Beartype** by fabricating your own :ref:`PEP-compliant beartype validators
-  <api:beartype.vale>`, enabling beartype to validate arbitrary objects against
+  <vale:vale>`, enabling beartype to validate arbitrary objects against
   actual Boto3_ types at runtime when used as type hints.
 You already require beartype, so no additional third-party dependencies are required.
 Those validators are silently ignored by static type-checkers; they do *not* enable